Croatia–Israel relations: Relations in 21st century and state visits

 On 25 January 2017, prime ministers' Plenković and Netanyahu held a meeting at Davos during their attendance at the World Economic Forum.
 Prime minister Plenković said that they primarily talked about the improvement of economic and political relations between their countries, especially "agriculture and Mediterranean cooperation."
 Croatia offered Israel shipbuilding services and cooperation in political multilateral forums and defense.
 Prime minister Netanyahu announced his visit to Croatia during 2018.

 In March 2018, Croatia agreed to purchase 12 F-16 Fighting Falcon aircraft from Israel, but the agreement was cancelled in January 2019 because Israel failed to obtain the approval from the United States for the supply of the aircraft because the Trump administration saw Israel as an unfair competition in the tender, in which the US participated with Greece and Sweden.

 On 10 September 2019, Croatian deputy prime minister Davor Božinović and the Israeli Minister of Public Security, Strategic Affairs and Information Gilad Erdan signed an agreement on cooperation in the field of public security which is expected to increase cooperation between countries' security agencies, notably in the field of cybersecurity.

 Croatian-Israeli Society, founded on May 5, 1994, is a Croatian organization whose goal is "to promote friendly relations, cultural, scientific and any other cooperation between Croatia and Israel, and to cherish Jewish culture, traditions and heritage."
 Society is regularly funded by the Ministry of Foreign and European Affairs, Ministry of Culture and the Office for Education, Culture and Sports of the City of Zagreb.
 It has a few hundred members.

-Croatia does not recognize the State of Palestine.
+In 2026, Croatian President Zoran Milanović declined to approve the appointment of Israel’s new ambassador to Zagreb, citing objections to the policies of the Israeli government and tensions related to the Gaza war.
+The decision followed delays in the approval process and disagreements over the timing of the nominee’s public announcement.
+Croatian authorities said that ambassadorial appointments fall under the president’s constitutional authority, and the nominee was not formally approved.